 Shortly after, Lorin discovered the purpose of fir trees.
 When they waved their branches, they would make the wind and move the clouds to bring the rain and provide shade, just at the right time.

 Moreover, at night when the sun cast her dark blanket across the sky to make it dark, she pulled it over the spiky tops of the fir trees.
 And they pierced tiny holes in it and small sparkles of light could shine through.
 So the night was not all that scary.
 The little flower was grateful to them and all was good.

-Compared with all the flowers on the meadow, not many had such good fortune of growing near the creek, but perhaps more important was that Lorin could see the other side of the creek and the bank over there, covered with flowers, just like on this side over here, but the point was, that they were on the other side.
+Compared with all the flowers on the meadow, not many had such good fortune of growing near the creek.
+Even thou, perhaps more important was that Lorin could see the other bank of the brook.
+It was covered with flowers, just like over here, but the point was, they grew on the other side.

 Lorin could talk to all the flowers nearby but not those over there.
 Don’t we always strive for what seems unattainable?
 That was how Lorin’s special dream developed, the one about travelling to the bank on the other side of the creek and talk to the flowers over there.